sfc-gh-boconnor/government_hackathon/README.md

 ```

-Add a SQL sell which will reveal a sample of the sample population
+Add a SQL sell which will reveal a sample of the sample population.
+The parameters you have just created will be used to filter the query below.

+- copy and paste the following into a new **SQL** cell

 ```sql